-Travel costs take on a whole new level of money and potential financial stress when driving a few hours would only get you ¼ of the way.
+Holiday travel costs take on a whole new level of spending and potential financial stress when driving a few hours would only get you ¼ of the way.

-The further ahead you plan visits, the more you can either be saving money weekly for the Christmas travel or taking advantage of the best cost options.
+The further ahead you plan and budget for visits, the more you can either be saving money weekly for the Christmas travel or taking advantage of the best cost options.

 My brother stayed the same night in the same hotel last year but didn’t plan ahead so paid £20 more for his room than I did.

 Don’t just opt for cheaper tickets, check to see if there are cheaper airports or stations near to here you are staying over the holiday period.

 Where we used to live we had 2 train stations each 5 miles away.
 One was on the fast route to London, the other took 20 minutes longer.

 Guess which one always had super cheap tickets on offer?
 Which I always bought.

 Why be spending more money than necessary?
 I’d rather save the money for something else I might need for Christmas.

 how to make christmas special on a budget – keep other Costs Low

 Christmas presents, food and travel may make up the bulk of your Christmas budget but there are a few extra holiday ideas you can do to keep your costs down.